What To Do If A VA Appraisal Comes In Low

-There’s also always the chance the appraiser made an error, or they missed something when appraising the house.
-If this is the case, then a second appraisal could shift things in the buyer’s favor.
+There’s also always the chance the appraiser made an error in valuation, or they missed something when appraising the house.
+If this is the case, then a new appraisal could shift the value of the property in the borrower’s favor.

 What to do if a reconsideration of value doesn’t work

 While they help some VA buyers, ROVs don’t always work out.
-If the appraisal is still too low, there are other ways to avoid paying huge costs to make up the difference.
+If the appraised value is still too low, there are other ways to avoid paying huge costs to make up the difference.

-Another possibility is that you, the home buyer, covers the additional costs.
+Another possibility is that you, the home buyer, cover the additional costs that exceed the mortgage loan.
 There’s a good chance you’ll have to cover the costs from out of pocket, meaning cash, if the downpayment is too low or if no downpayment is being paid at all.

 Then there’s the compromise between buyer and seller to split the additional costs equally.
-So, in our scenario where an additional $10,000 is owed, the seller would reduce the cost of the home by $5,000 and the buyer would make up the additional $5,000.
+So, in our scenario where an additional $10,000 is owed, the seller would reduce the purchase price by $5,000 and the buyer would make up the additional $5,000.

 Along with these options, there are other ways to reduce the cost of the home.
 It’s common for home sellers to include appliances and/or furniture with the sale, including the costs in the total price.
 Unfortunately, VA appraisers won’t include this – their job is to evaluate the value of the home without including anything in it.
 Choosing to let the buyer keep the appliances can lower the total cost of the loan without changing the value of the house.